superdba111/Tableau-Maestro-PythonDash/SQL/sql.md

-#SQL is Fundamentals of DSE and any IT/Business People; you are welcome to use my docker for your leetcode sql handson practices
+#SQL is Fundamentals of DSE and any IT/Business People; you are welcome to use my docker for your leetcode sql handson practices(
-docker pull maxwelllee/mysql
+docker pull maxwelllee/mysql, the answers of the scirpts are inside the docker container)

 About SQL, go to my blog as the following links